mopenstein/raspberry_pi_tv_station/example files/README.md

 # Media Examples & Public Domain Status

-The files in this directory illustrate the required directory structure and naming conventions for injecting commercials into a TV Station broadcast.
+The video files in this directory are provided as examples.
+They also illustrate the naming conventions for injecting commercials into a TV Station broadcast.

 Popeye: A Haul in One (1956): This work is in the public domain in the United States due to a failure to renew copyright (originally registered by Paramount/Famous Studios).